Conference marketing: a complete guide for academic events

 Maintain brand consistency across all marketing materials, including your website, social media profiles, and promotional materials.
 Consistency builds trust and recognition.

-Your conference website serves as the central hub for information.
-Ensure it's user-friendly, mobile-responsive, and contains all the essential details attendees need, from schedules to speaker bios and registration page.
+Your conference website serves as the central hub for information, and it’s often the first place potential attendees and presenters will visit to learn more about the conference.
+Ensure it’s user-friendly, mobile-responsive, and contains all the essential details attendees need, from schedules to speaker bios and registration page.

 Make sure you design a complete event website so your attendees have all the information they need.